 How to Restore Faded Receipts

 Restoring a faded thermal paper is quite simple.
-Here are two ways to do so.
+Here are 3 ways to do so.

 1 – Scan and digitally restore it.